-Study assesses bidirectional link for diabetes, depressionNovember 19th, 2012 in Diabetes /
+Study assesses bidirectional link for diabetes, depressionNovember 19, 2012 in Medicine & Health / Diabetes

 (HealthDay)—There is a bidirectional relationship between type 2 diabetes and depression, with a stronger correlation for depression predicting diabetes onset, according to research published online Nov.
 12 in Diabetes Care.